edmundsj/hardsync/README.md

 - "time" types
 - Casting of non-string request types when received by device
 - Support specifying the output directories with a config file in a project
-- Add @asciiencoding, @utf8encoding, and @binaryencoding decorators
 - Add header with number of transmitted bytes as option with @validate_transmission wrapper
-- Add @jsonencoding decorator and implementation
+- Add JsonEncoding implementation
 - Add @retryable decorator and implementation to Exchange class
-- Add retries on non-error response.
-- Add optional timeouts
+- Add timeouts on client-side
 - Client-side async support
 - Add a hash of the contract used to generate auto-generated files
 - Add verilog target